Published on by kirk

 Published on by Adam

-I’ve worked in the gaming industry for almost 10 years and have always been passionate about all aspects.
+I’ve worked in the gaming industry for almost 10 years and have always been passionate about all aspects of it.
 I’ve either worked in or personally played or experienced almost every aspect of the industry.
-But still, after all those years, all that experience, if someone asked me to explain the Coin Value and Bet Level settings on Netent games, I’d have drawn a blank.
+But still, after all those years, all that experience, if someone asked me to explain the Coin Value and Bet Level settings on NetEnt games, I’d have drawn a blank.

 What are they?
 What do they do?
 And what’s the difference?

 So recently, I spent many hours fiddling about, researching and calculating, so I could fully understand this feature in order to explain it in the simplest way possible.

 The difference between Coin Value and Bet Level is essentially that Coin Value is based on the actual coins that you’re playing with and Bet Level is a customisable multiplier that increases the amount required to make a bet but also improves the potential winnings.

 If you’re unsure about Coin Value and Bet Levels on NetEnt video slots, read on!

 Coin Value is based on actual coins.
 So you have £0.01, £0.02, £0.05, £0.10, £0.20, £0.50, £1.00 and £2.00.
 Although not all slots will go up to £2.00, some might have up to £0.50 at most for example.
 The Coin Value is how much you want to spend on each pay line in the game.

 The coin determines your stake on the spin, so if you’re playing a 25 pay line slot machine a coin value of £0.01 will give you a total stake on your spin of £0.25 because it sets £0.01 per line.

 Why?
 Because 25 lines x 0.01 coins = £0.25.